w0utje/WavesLPoSDistributer/README.md

     apiKey: 'your api key'				<== Put here the API key of your Waves node };
 ```
-NOTE
+NOTE\
-For security reasons, remove 'rwx' worldrights from massPayment.js -> ```sh chmod o-rwx massPayment.js```
+For security reasons, remove 'rwx' worldrights from massPayment.js -> ```sh chmod o-rwx massPayment.js``` \
-Now you can jump to chapter "Running the collector sessions"
+Now you can jump to chapter "Running the collector sessions".

 ## Installation steps: users that already use previous versions of LPoSdistributer script
 If you use other version of the script, like from Marc jansen or w0utje, it's easy migration;

 1. Finish up all payments
 2. Rename directory of your current version to 'WavesLPoSDistributer.old'
-3. If correct, you new version directory is called 'WavesLPoSDistributer'
+3. If correct, you new version directory is called 'WavesLPoSDistributer'\
    CD into the OLD version dir and copy following files to the NEW version dir;

    - LastBlockLeasers.json